ShrutiSaagar/ecfr_analyzer/README.md

 ## Getting Started (Running Locally)

+**Backend:** The python files to queue, process and fetch data can be run individually provided the configurations are set in your .env file.
+Or you can choose to run them by creating different Dockerfiles for them.
+I've used Postgres DB and the corresponding connection strings, please change as needed.

-Want to explore the data and visualizations yourself?
+Frontend: Want to explore the data and visualizations yourself?
 Here's how to get started:

-1. **Clone the repository:**  You'll find the code and data in the webpage folder.
-2. **Run a local server:**  You'll need a simple web server to serve the HTML and data files.
+1. **Run a local server:**  You'll need a simple web server to serve the HTML and data files in the webpage folder.
 Python's built-in `http.server` is a quick option: `python -m http.server` in the project directory.
-3. **Open in your browser:**  Navigate to `http://localhost:8000` (or the address shown in your terminal) in your web browser.
-4. **Explore the data:** The data used for visualization (as of February 15th) is included in the repository alongside the webpage.
+2. **Explore the data:** The data used for visualization (as of February 15th) is included in the repository alongside the webpage.
 You can start exploring the trends right away!

 ## Code and Data Notes